mdo/config/README.md

 ### 1. Prep OS X

 - Download and install latest version of Xcode from the Mac App Store.
-- Download and install Xcode Command Line Tools from <https://developer.apple.com/downloads/>.
+- Open Terminal and trigger Xcode Command Line Tools installation: `xcode-select --install`

 **Be sure to open Xcode and agree to the terms of use.**